Illumina/manta/README.md

 ===============================

 Manta calls structural variants (SVs) and indels from mapped paired-end sequencing reads.
-It is optimized for analysis of individuals and tumor/normal sample pairs, calling SVs, medium-sized indels and large insertions within a single workflow.
-The method is designed for rapid analysis on standard compute hardware: NA12878 at 50x genomic coverage is analyzed in less than 20 minutes on a 20 core server, most WGS tumor-normal analyses can be completed within 2 hours.
+It is optimized for analysis of germline variation in small sets of individuals and somatic variation in tumor/normal sample pairs.
+Manta discovers, assembles and scores large-scale SVs, medium-sized indels and large insertions within a single efficient workflow.
+The method is designed for rapid analysis on standard compute hardware: NA12878 at 50x genomic coverage is analyzed in less than 20 minutes on a 20 core server, and most WGS tumor/normal analyses can be completed within 2 hours.
 Manta combines paired and split-read evidence during SV discovery and scoring to improve accuracy, but does not require split-reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence otherwise.
-It provides scoring models for germline variants in individual diploid samples and somatic variants in matched tumor-normal sample pairs.
-There is limited support for unmatched tumor sample analysis.
+It provides scoring models for germline variants in small sets of diploid samples and somatic variants in matched tumor/normal sample pairs.
+There is experimental support for analysis of unmatched tumor samples as well.
 See the [user guide] [UserGuide] for a full description of capabilities and limitations, and the [Manta preprint][mss] for additional methods and benchmarking details.